-The fourth amendment will allow NCAT to proceed as if an application for a guardianship and/or financial management order has been made when reviewing the appointment of an enduring guardian without the need to first revoke the appointment.
-Section 6K of the Guardianship Act provides that on reviewing the appointment of an enduring guardian, NCAT may either revoke the appointment or confirm the appointment with or without varying the functions of the enduring guardian.
+The fourth amendment to the Guardianship Act 1987 will allow NCAT to proceed as if an application for a guardianship and/or financial management order has been made when reviewing the appointment of an enduring guardian, without the need to first revoke the appointment.
+Currently, section 6K of the Guardianship Act provides that on reviewing the appointment of an enduring guardian NCAT may either revoke the appointment or confirm the appointment with or without varying the functions of the enduring guardian.
 Where NCAT has decided to revoke the appointment of an enduring guardian, it may proceed as if an application for a guardianship and/or financial management order has been made.
-The amendment will improve section 6K of the Guardianship Act by providing greater flexibility for NCAT to make decisions in the best interests of the appointor, especially where a guardianship or financial management order might be needed only for a short period.

-The fifth amendment allows NCAT to renew and vary a guardianship order when reviewing the order.
-This amendment addresses situations where a person may request NCAT to review a guardianship order close to the end of the term of the order, and another review would otherwise be required within a short period.
-The sixth amendment to the Guardianship Act will allow people to apply for a financial management order for themselves, and provide that a person subject to a financial management order can apply for the review of an appointment of a financial manager.
-The seventh amendment replaces a reference to the now repealed section 68 of the Guardianship Act with a reference to the section that has replaced it-section 61 of the Civil and Administrative Tribunal Act.
+This amendment will improve section 6K of the Guardianship Act by providing greater flexibility for NCAT to make decisions in the best interests of the appointer, especially where a guardianship or financial management order might be needed for only a short time.
+The fifth amendment to the Guardianship Act allows NCAT to renew and vary a guardianship order when reviewing the order.
+This amendment addresses situations where a person may request NCAT to review a guardianship order close to the end of the term of the order and another review would otherwise be required within a short time period.
+The sixth amendment to the Guardianship Act will allow people to apply for a financial management order for themselves and will provide that a person subject to a financial management order can apply for the review of an appointment of a financial manager.

-The eighth amendment will allow for NCAT to review both a financial management order and appointment of a manager at the same time.
-Presently, a financial management order and the appointment of the manager are considered to be two separate orders.
+The seventh amendment to the Guardianship Act replaces a reference to the now repealed section 68 of the Guardianship Act with a reference to the section that has replaced it, that is, section 61 of the Civil and Administrative Tribunal Act.
+The eighth amendment to the Guardianship Act will allow for NCAT to review both a financial management order and the appointment of a manager at the same time.
+Currently, a financial management order and the appointment of the manager are considered to be two separate orders.
 This causes confusion upon reviews.
 This amendment will also clarify that the power to vary an order includes the power to insert or remove an exclusion pursuant to section 25E.
 This will ensure that a tribunal constituted by fewer than three members can insert or remove exclusions upon the review of an order.

 The ninth and final amendment to the Guardianship Act will allow NCAT to review the appointment of a manager within a specified time.
-For instance, NCAT may appoint the NSW Trustee and Guardian as a manager to resolve a particular legal and financial issue, with a review within 12 months if it is considered that a suitable private person could take over once that issue has been resolved.
-Overall, the amendments to the Guardianship Act will provide NCAT with flexibility to manage guardianship orders by streamlining the tribunal process and result in improved efficiency.
+For example, NCAT may appoint the NSW Trustee and Guardian as a manager to resolve a particular legal and financial issue, with a review within two months if it is considered that a suitable private person could take over once that issue has been resolved.
+Overall, the amendments to the Guardianship Act will provide NCAT with flexibility to manage guardianship orders by streamlining the tribunal process and will result in improved efficiency.